bcnmy/biconomy-client-sdk/packages/paymaster/Readme.md

 **getPaymasterAndData**

 This function accepts a **`Partial<UserOperation>`** object that includes all properties of **`userOp`** except for the **`signature`** field.
 It returns **`paymasterAndData`** as part of the **`PaymasterAndDataResponse`**.
-The **`paymasterAndData`** string is signed by the paymaster's verifier signer, which will eventually result in the payment of your transaction fee by the paymaster.
+The **`paymasterAndData`** string is signed by the paymaster's signer.
+By signing the string, the paymaster acknowledges their responsibility to cover the transaction fee associated with your request

 **buildTokenApprovalTransaction**

 This function is specifically used for token paymaster sponsorship.
-The primary purpose of this function is to create an approve transaction that gets batched with the rest of your transactions.
-This way, you will be paying the paymaster in ERC20 tokens, which will result in the paymaster paying on your behalf in native tokens.
+The primary purpose of this function is to create an approve transaction for paymaster that gets batched with the rest of your transactions.

-Note: you don’t need to call this function. it will automatically get **buildTokenPaymasterUserOp** using account package
+Note: You don't need to call this function.
+It will automatically get called as part of the **`buildTokenPaymasterUserOp`** function call.

 **getPaymasterFeeQuotesOrData**

-This function is used to fetch quote information or data base on provider userOperation and paymasterServiceData.
+This function is used to fetch quote information or data based on provider userOperation and paymasterServiceData.

 ```typescript
 const feeQuotesResponse =